ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

     );
 ```

-Finally, the ABI tells us that just above the frame pointer is the saved value of the previous link register.
-Now we can print that and then walk our way up by following the frame pointers until we hit 0:
+Finally, the docs tells us that just above the frame pointer is the saved value of the previous link register.
+Now we can print that and then walk our way up by following the frame pointers until we hit the base of the stack:

 ```rust
     let mut saved_lr;